freerasmea/freerasmea.github.io/_posts/2016-05-11-all-out-for-detroit-june-13.md

 **What to wear to court?**  No “I Support Rasmea” clothes, buttons, or signs.

 **How to act in court?**
-	o	No talking in the courtroom
+- 	No talking in the courtroom
-	o	No coming and going; if you leave the courtroom for anything other than an emergency, you will not be let back in.
+- 	No coming and going; if you leave the courtroom for anything other than an emergency, you will not be let back in.

 **What not to bring to court?**
-	o	No cell phones.
+-   No cell phones.
-	o	No cameras or recording devices.
+- 	No cameras or recording devices.
-	o	No food or drink.
+- 	No food or drink.

 **For everyone:**